Incremental Transformer Neural Processes: Experiments

-\paragraph{Dense autoregressive training improves hyperparameter robustness.} We assess the sensitivity of each model to hyperparameters by sweeping over a range of learning rates and schedules (see \cref{app:static_context}) on the 1D GP and Tabular benchmarks.
+We assess the hyperparameter sensitivity of each model by sweeping over a range of learning rates and schedules (see \cref{app:static_context}) on the 1D GP and Tabular benchmarks.
 After filtering for outliers, the performance distributions in \cref{fig:LL_vs_hyperparams} reveal that \texttt{incTNP-Seq} yields significantly lower variance than its counterparts.
-We attribute this stability to the dense autoregressive training objective, which likely reduces gradient variance during optimisation.
+We attribute this stability to the dense autoregressive training objective, which likely reduces gradient variance (see \cref{app_para:grad_variance}), with implicit regularisation and a smoother loss landscape also potentially contributing.
 Although this training strategy incurs a higher cost per forward pass ($\mathcal{O}((N_c + N_t)^2)$) compared to standard training ($\mathcal{O}(N_c^2 + N_cN_t)$), the resulting gradients are more informative.
-To test if this benefit is purely due to compute, we allocate to \texttt{TNP-D} and \texttt{incTNP} a compute budget equivalent to that of \texttt{incTNP-Seq} (indicated by stars in \cref{fig:LL_vs_hyperparams}).
+To test if this benefit is purely due to compute, we allocate to \texttt{TNP-D} and \texttt{incTNP} a compute budget equivalent to that of \texttt{incTNP-Seq} and report their peak performance, indicated by stars in \cref{fig:LL_vs_hyperparams}.
 Since standard training is cheaper per step, this budget allows these models to train for more iterations and observe more data.
 Crucially, even with this advantage, they fail to surpass the peak performance of \texttt{incTNP-Seq}.